April 3, 2025

 The Solution

-A centralized dashboard showing compliance metrics.
+A centralized dashboard that surfaces compliance before violations happen.

 Through user interviews and testing, I discovered that each region, pharmacy, and department needed to see its own compliance ratios.
 I built a dashboard that scopes to each location's purchasing.
 Through Maze testing, I learned that 100% of users preferred seeing the current metric value with overage as secondary info, rather than showing only the overage amount.
 This insight shaped the card design.